Is TikTok Safe to Use?

 Lack of Encryption

 One of the criticisms surrounding the platform was its use of HTTP for content delivery.
-It was observed that TikTok relies on unsecure connection to the user to deliver content on the feed.
+It was observed that TikTok relies on unsecure connection to deliver content on the feed.
 Although this approach is faster, it leaves a huge vulnerability.
-The lack of encryption means that a third-party such as a malicious actor on a public Wi-Fi or the ISP, can see what videos you have requested.
+The lack of encryption means that a third party such as a malicious actor on a public Wi-Fi or the ISP can see what videos you have requested.
+So, even with knowing that the service comes with a lack of encryption, is TikTok safe after all?

 What Can You Do?